 Smart devices like the Amazon Echo are shifting expectations on the near future of human-machine interactions.
 As innovative products include more sensors and aim to deliver increasingly complex features, successful manufacturers and solution providers need to reuse more software assets and prototype more quickly than ever before.

 In this session, you will learn about different MATLAB® capabilities that enable fast code integration, from embedded IP to cloud-based services.
 You will also discover techniques for very early prototyping, including methods for running in real time and connecting to real-world signals.
 The talk focuses on applications of signal processing and data analytics.
 As a worked example, we discuss the design of an IoT-enabled voice-driven interface.

 In this session, you will learn how The Royal Mint used MATLAB® to develop the most secure £1 coin ever made.
 The new £1 coin incorporates advanced security measures, one of which is the inclusion of a chemical marker in the metal inner of the coin.
-Rhys Thomas and a small team of engineers at The Royal Mint leveraged image and signal processing functionality in MATLAB to develop algorithms capable of detecting the presence of the marker in genuine coins.
+Rhys Thomas, Sarah Rogers, and a small team of engineers at The Royal Mint leveraged image and signal processing functionality in MATLAB to develop algorithms capable of detecting the presence of the marker in genuine coins.

 Do you need to work with ever-growing data volumes and complexity in your algorithms?
 Do you need to support an ever-growing number of users, who want their results faster?

 In this session, Rory introduces the technologies that enable you to achieve your scaling goals, including: